Rolling coverage: Black Caps v Sri Lanka, Basin Reserve, Wellington

-The Black Caps are off to a flying start against Sri Lanka in the first test at the Basin Reserve.
+The Black Caps got off to a flying start against Sri Lanka in the first test at the Basin Reserve.
 For live coverage, click here.

 11.24am: Southee unplayable